 With a few simple changes around your home, you can ensure that your home is as eco as possible.

-25% of energy lost from a home is lost through the roof, ensuring good loft insulation is fitted and using a high-quality roofing tile can prevent this energy being lost.
+25% of energy lost from a home is lost through the roof, ensuring good loft insulation is fitted, and using a high-quality roofing tile can prevent this energy from being lost.
 Loft insulation can also suffer wear-and-tear over a long period of time, so while you may think you are adequately protected, older insulation can be thinner and less protective.
-Insulation is available from major hardware stores, and is simple to fit.
-Alternatively there are many services available that will fit insulation properly for a small fee.
+Insulation is available from major hardware stores and is simple to fit.
+Alternatively, there are many services available that will fit insulation properly for a small fee.